Medical Doctor – Can I go Bankrupt

-Can I go Bankrupt if I am a Doctor
+Can you go Bankrupt if you are a Medical Doctor?

 If you are a medical doctor in England & Wales it is possible for you to go Bankrupt and continue to practice.
 You will not be automatically suspended from the General Medical Council (GMC).
 There is only a risk of this where your bankruptcy reveals evidence of some related professional misconduct.